Can AI Predict Roulette Numbers?

 Strategy stress-testing

 Betting systems can be tested over thousands or millions of simulated spins.
 The results are usually dull and useful in equal measure: a given system may shift the shape of volatility, but it does not erase the house edge.
-Knowing that with conviction is worth more than reading another forum thread about “the system that finally works.”
+Knowing that with conviction is worth more than reading another forum thread about the system that finally works.

 Scam detection

 AI is also useful for evaluating prediction-tool claims with a cold eye.
-If a product promises guaranteed profit, 90% or 99% accuracy, results that “work on all roulette tables,” a system that “beats RNG roulette,” sessions with no losses, or access to a “secret casino algorithm,” you do not need a subscription.
+If a product promises certain profit, 90% or 99% accuracy, results that “work on all roulette tables,” a system that “beats RNG roulette,” sessions with no losses, or access to a “secret casino algorithm,” you do not need a subscription.
 You need distance.

 Learning roulette probability

-Final verdict: can AI predict roulette numbers?
+Can AI predict roulette numbers?